-Rapid changes in the environment cause most organizations to adapt reactive approaches rather than proactive ones. reactive strategies However, short-term, are organizations to spend a significant amount of resources and planning organizations time.
-Strategic helps prepare beforehand; it lets the organization initiate influence instead of just responding to situations.
+Rapid changes in the environment cause most organizations to adapt reactive approaches rather than proactive ones.
+However, reactive strategies are short-term, causing organizations to spend a significant amount of resources and time.
+Strategic planning helps organizations prepare beforehand; it lets the organization initiate influence instead of just responding to situations.
 Strategic planning may offer the following benefits to any organization:

 - It helps formulate better strategies using a logical, systematic approach.
 It is alone the most important benefit.
 Some studies show the strategic planning process makes a significant contribution more than the decision itself. - Communication is crucial to the success of the strategic planning process.
 It is initiated through participation and dialogue among the managers and other members, which shows their commitment to achieving organizational goals.
 It is because the strategic planning makes organizational goals and objectives real as the members can understand the relationship between their performance and compensation.
-As a result, both the managers and other members become innovative and creative, which fosters the growth of the organization further.

-individuals lt empowers the working in the organization.
+As a result, both the managers and other members become innovative and creative, which fosters the growth of the organization further. - It empowers the individuals working in the organization.
 The increased dialogue and communication across all the stages of the process strengthens the members' sense of effectiveness, initiative-taking, and imagination.
 It explains the need for organizations to decentralize the strategic planning process by involving lower-level managers.